trailzo/.github/profile/README.md

 ## About Us

 Trailzo (OPC) Private Limited is committed to providing intelligent, autonomous solutions that seamlessly integrate into business workflows, enhancing efficiency and enabling organizations to scale effortlessly.
-Our team of experts is passionate about driving innovation and delivering value through AI-powered products and services.
+We are passionate about driving innovation and delivering value through AI-powered products and services.

 ## Our Vision